-Hear the word of the Lord.
-While he was still speaking, another messenger came and said, While he was still speaking, yet another messenger came and said, Your sons and daughters were feasting and drinking wine at the older brother's house, when suddenly a mighty wind swept in from the desert and struck the four corners of the house.
+[1:21] While he was still speaking, yet another messenger came and said, Your sons and daughters were feasting and drinking wine at the older brother's house, when suddenly a mighty wind swept in from the desert and struck the four corners of the house.

-It collapsed on them and they are dead.
-And I'm the only one who has escaped to tell you.
+It collapsed on them and they are dead and I'm the only one who has escaped to tell you.
 At this Job got up and tore his robe and shaved his head.

-And then he fell to the ground and worshipped and said, Naked I came from my mother's womb and naked I will depart.
+Then he fell to the ground and worshipped and said, Naked I came from my mother's womb and naked I will depart.
 The Lord gave and the Lord has taken away.
 May the name of the Lord be praised.

-[1:58] In all this Job did not sin by charging God with any wrongdoing.
+In all this Job did not sin by charging God with any wrongdoing.
 This is the word of the Lord.
 Let's pray and ask God's blessing as we spend a few minutes in the scriptures.

-Our Father, we thank you for your word open before us.
-And we do pray now, Lord, that you'd open our eyes as we pray along with the psalmist that we would see wonderful things in your word.
+Oh Father, we thank you for your word open before us.
+And we do pray now Lord that you'd open our eyes as we pray along with the psalmist that we would see wonderful things in your word.

-Father, we ask, O Lord, that you would help us as we study the scriptures, to be encouraged, and to hear, O Lord, what the Spirit has to say to us.
+[2:21] Father, we ask oh Lord that you would help us as we study the scriptures, to be encouraged and to hear oh Lord what the spirit has to say to us.

-And so, God, bless us now as we spend these few moments in the scriptures.
-We ask you these mercies in Jesus' name.
+And so God bless us now as we spend these few moments in the scriptures.
+We ask you these mercies in Jesus name.
 Amen.
 Amen.
-Amen.
-You know, I'm standing here and we've worked through such a lot already in the service.
+You know I'm standing here and we've worked through such a lot already in the service.

-I'm wondering to myself, did I forget anything?
-And I'm thinking, like, did we cover everything?
-I'm, like, going back over my notes.
-And because everything seemed to have gone so quickly, not sure about smoothly, but so quickly.
+I'm wondering to myself did I forget anything?
+And I'm thinking like did we cover everything?
+I'm like going back over my notes and because everything seemed to have gone so quickly.
+Not sure about smoothly but so quickly.

-[2:57] I'm wondering, did we forget something?
+I'm wondering did we forget something?
 Is there something that I forgot to do or missed?
-If there is, we'll catch up with that.
-But for now, we find ourselves in the scriptures.
-We started looking at the book of Job last week, and we did an introduction to the man, the man Job.
+If there is we'll catch up with that.
+But for now we find ourselves in the scriptures.
+We started looking at the book of Job last week and we did an introduction to the man, the man Job.

-And this morning, we've just read of the affliction that fell upon Job.
+And this morning we've just read of the affliction that fell upon Job.
 We read of the tragedy that has just struck this man.

-We do understand, as we've mentioned last week, that this has all been an outworking of what had happened in the heavenly council, right?
+[3:24] We do understand as we've mentioned last week that this has all been an outworking of what had happened in the heavenly council.

-When Satan appeared before God, and God said, had you considered my servant Job?
-To which Satan said that nothing will happen to him because you've got him all preserved and protected.
+Right?
+When Satan appeared before God and God said had you considered my servant Job?
+Which Satan said that nothing will happen to him because you've got him all preserved and protected.

-And yet God permitted Satan to strike Job to see if Job will trust God, if he will continue to fear God and honor God.
+And yet God permitted Satan to strike Job to see if Job will trust God.
+If he will continue to fear God and honor God.

-[3:57] And so we find ourselves really in Job's tragedy this morning.
+And so we find ourselves really in Job's tragedy this morning.
 We find ourselves in Job's affliction this morning.
 And perhaps it's a situation not too dissimilar to yours this morning.

 Perhaps you find yourself in a difficult place, in a hard place.
-Perhaps there's affliction that has come upon you, or affliction that you are anticipating, or maybe have gone through.
+Perhaps there's affliction that has come upon you.
+Or affliction that you are anticipating.
+Or maybe have gone through.